 Jesse Yarbrough is a Polson Pirate through and through.
 He grew up in western Montana and graduated from Polson High School.
 He attended the University of Montana for his undergraduate and graduate degrees.
 After spending a few years in the Oregon wine country, he was fortunate enough to return to Polson to work in the schools.
 He has worked in the district for 16 years between Polson High School and Polson Middle School.
 He and his wife, Raina, who is also a Polson High School graduate have two children.
 Esme, is attending the University of Montana and Jackson, is a student in the Polson School District.
 He is looking forward to seeing how the school district and local businesses can support each other in taking Polson to the next level.

 Karen DelaneyBoard Member

-Karen is a new 2018 Polson Chamber of Commerce Board member.
-She and her husband, Tim (who grew up in St. Ignatius) moved to Polson in April of 2012 when she accepted a position as Development Director with the Salish Kootenai College Foundation in Pablo.
+Karen has been a Polson Chamber of Commerce Board member since 2018.
+She and her husband, Tim (who grew up in St. Ignatius) moved to Polson in April of 2012, and now has retired from the position as Development Director with the Salish Kootenai College Foundation in Pablo.
 Before moving to Polson, Karen and her family lived in Soldotna, Alaska for 37 years.
 She has over 30 years of management and administrative experience and worked 22 years as Assistant Executive Director for the Cook Inlet Regional Citizens Advisory Council, a local citizens group tasked by federal law with oversight of the oil industry operating in Cook Inlet, Alaska.
 Karen and Tim have 5 grown children, 8 granddaughters, 1 grandson and 2 great-grandchildren.
 She looks forward to serving as a Polson Chamber Board member and giving back to the community.